 5. Indulge in a Delicious Dinner

-There is no best way to celebrate the farewell of your 3-days in Florence, than with a romantic and delicious dinner.
+There is no better way to celebrate the farewell of your 3 days in Florence, than with a romantic and delicious dinner.
 The good news is that Florence has amazing restaurants, from seafood to steak, to traditional Tuscan fare.
 Here are some of my top picks for you to get you started:

 - Da Rugger